Carrus Rehabilitation Hospital

 At Carrus Rehabilitation Hospital, speech therapy helps our patients:

 - Address swallowing difficulties.
 Speech-language therapy may be used to address swallowing problems.
 Our therapists may use noninvasive imaging techniques to study a patient’s swallowing patterns to identify the exact source of the impairment.
-Then, our therapists work with patients to devise strategies to overcome or minimize the deficit.
-Sometimes, simply changing body position and improving posture during eating can bring about improvement.
-The texture of foods can be modified to make swallowing easier.
-For example, thin liquids, which often cause choking, can be thickened.
-Changing eating habits by taking small bites and chewing slowly can also help alleviate some swallowing problems.
+Then, our therapists will work with patients to devise strategies to overcome or minimize the deficit.

 - Develop problem-solving strategies.
 Speech-language therapy also helps patients develop problem-solving strategies and social skills to cope with the long-term effects of language disorders.
 This may include the use of symbol boards or sign language.

 - Improve conversations.
 Conversational coaching and rehearsal, as well as the use of prompts or cues to remember specific words, may also benefit Carrus Rehabilitation Hospital patients.